 The rest of the paper is organized as follows: the next section gives an overview of the system.
 Section III describes auditory motion modeling.
 Section IV briefly describes the auditory periphery model and binaural processing.
 Section V contains details of the proposed statistical model.
-In this paper we report experimental results for the tracking of two and three simultaneous speakers.
-Section VI gives the simulation results and a comparison with a Kalman filter approach.
+Section VI gives results for tracking up to three simultaneous speakers in various conditions as well as a comparison with a Kalman filter approach.
 The last section concludes the paper.